Both historic and modern, this Inland Empire city reveres its agricultural past while moving toward the future

 Despite a name more evocative of points north, the city of Ontario is Southern California through and through.
-Named by its founders for their native province in Canada, the onetime citrus community near the base of the towering San Gabriel Mountains has grown from its agricultural roots into a booming modern city with its own international airport.
+Named by its founders for their native province in Canada, the onetime citrus community near the base of the towering San Gabriel Mountains in San Bernardino County has grown from its agricultural roots into a booming modern city with its own international airport.

 Close to Ontario Mills, Toyota Arena seats 11,000 people and hosts a diverse range of major events.
 Both the Ontario Reign, the Los Angeles Kings’ American Hockey League affiliate, and the Agua Caliente Clippers, the Los Angeles Clippers’ NBA G League squad, play here.
 Leading musical artists, from country star Carrie Underwood to heavy metal legends Metallica, have performed at the arena.

 Ontario’s historic downtown is centered on Euclid Avenue, a stately boulevard divided by a landscaped median and lined by majestic trees and grand homes, a few dating to the 19th century.
 A fourteen-block stretch of Euclid is a designated historic district, and the avenue is especially spectacular during the annual Christmas on Euclid, a tradition featuring twinkling holiday lights, horse-drawn carriage rides, and 12 vintage nativity scenes.

 Along Euclid, the Ontario Museum of History & Art is located in Ontario’s onetime city hall, a Mediterranean-style landmark built in 1937.
 The museum has exhibits that tell the story of the community’s past, and also showcases the works of leading regional artists.
 And just off Euclid, downtown’s Logan’s Candies has been tempting locals since 1933 with an array of irresistible treats: chocolate-covered strawberries, maple fudge, and handmade candy canes.